 2. Resolve to use sunscreen, even on cloudy days.

 - Natural sunscreens generally are more costly than drugstore chemical-filled and potentially harmful sunscreens.
 This is true.

 - What is so important to remember, though, is that a good sunscreen is going to be your best anti-aging product.
 Since much of aging can be attributed to UV damage, sunscreen is imperative.

 - Most people will not hesitate to spend quite a bit of money on a night cream or serum or on a handbag or shoes.
 In fact, I know of people who will spend $250 on a handbag, but do not want to spend the money on an effective natural sunscreen.

 - I know it can be hard to eliminate harmful products "cold turkey".
 Take small steps.
 Use up what you have right now in your vanity and then when it is time to replace products, choose more natural alternatives.
-Stop purchasing cruelty-free items, those with petrochemicals and parabens, animal by-products, etc.
+Stop purchasing products tested on animals, heavily fragranced products, those with petrochemicals, silicones, parabens, animal by-products, etc.